neondatabase/website/content/docs/manage/branches.md

 </Tabs>

+## Restore a branch to its own or another branch's history

+There are several restore operations available using Neon's Branch Restore feature:

+- Restore a branch to its own history
+- Restore a branch to the head of another branch
+- Restore a branch to the history of another branch

+You can use the Neon Console, CLI, or API.
+For more detail, see [Branch Restore](/docs/guide/branch-restore).

 ## Delete a branch

 Deleting a branch is a permanent action.
 Deleting a branch also deletes the databases and roles that belong to the branch as well as the compute endpoint associated with the branch.
 You cannot delete a branch that has child branches.
 The child branches must be deleted first.